 Who Should Avoid Caffeine

-- Children – There hasn’t been enough studies done to show the long or short term effects caffeine will have on children.
+- Children – There haven’t been enough studies done to show the long or short term effects caffeine will have on children.
 Limiting caffeine consumption is recommended for people under 18.

 - If you’re on medications – Certain medications can have negative side effects when combined with caffeine, make sure to speak to your Dr about any negative side effects that can arise.